Kids' WB Specials: Grandma Got Run Over by a Reindeer

 This Christmas special originally aired on Kids' WB on Monday, December 23, 2002 at 4:00 PM.
 It aired in The WB's primetime slots beforehand.
-Both entities have rebroadcast it, usually around Christmas time.
+Both entities have rebroadcast it, usually around this month.

 The Mastermind of Mirage Pokémon

-This is the one-hour tenth-anniversary special of the Pokémon franchise, and it aired in the USA before anywhere else, even Japan.
+This is the one-hour tenth-anniversary special of the Pokémon franchise, and it aired in the USA before anywhere else, even Japan (its home country).
 Kids' WB! first aired it on April 29, 2006 at 10:00 AM, and it was the first Pokémon program dubbed by Pokémon USA, and the only program dubbed by Pokémon USA to air on Kids' WB on The WB.
-Kids' WB ran a promotional sweepstakes during it to win Pokémon: Tenth Anniversary merchandise.
+Kids' WB ran a promotional sweepstakes during it to win Pokémon's Tenth Anniversary merchandise.

 Pokémon: Destiny Deoxys

-Kids' WB aired the English-language version of this movie on January 22, 2005 at 10:00 AM.
+Kids' WB aired the English-language version of this film on January 22, 2005 at 10:00 AM.
 However, it was edited due to time constraints.
-The full-length movie was released on DVD February 15, 2005.
-Before the movie, during the preceding programs, Kids' WB rolled out the red carpet to meet the stars of the movie.
+The full-length film was released on DVD February 15, 2005.
+Before the film, during the preceding programs, Kids' WB rolled out the red carpet to meet the cast of the film.

 Wakko's Wish

-This two-hour direct-to-video Animaniacs movie originally aired on Kids' WB on February 22, 2000.
+This two-hour direct-to-video Animaniacs film originally aired on Kids' WB on February 21, 2000.

 Welcome Home, Animaniacs!

 This was the very first Kids' WB special, and was a Saturday morning preview special not unlike those that had been shown on ABC in the past.
 However, this special is rather hard to find, as not many WB Network affiliates actually aired it.
 And the few WB affiliates that did air the special aired it right after Kids' WB's first broadcast.

-This special, hosted by Harland Williams, was built around the fact that, for Kids' WB's first season, Animaniacs was moving there from Fox Kids, and for the special, new animation of Yakko, Wakko and Dot had been produced driving away from the Fox studios to the Warner Bros. lot.
-In the meantime, the stars of The WB's prime-time shows gave viewers a look at the new shows:
+This special, hosted by Canadian comedian Harland Williams, was built around the fact that, for Kids' WB's first season, Animaniacs was moving there from Fox Kids, and for the special, new animation of Yakko, Wakko and Dot had been produced driving away from the Fox studios to the Warner Bros. lot.
+In the meantime, the stars of The WB's primetime shows gave viewers a look at the new shows: